Why donate

 }

-• For TypeScript projects: @quasar/app-vite/tsconfig-preset has been dropped, so update your /tsconfig.json file to extend the new auto-generated .quasar/tsconfig.json file.
-The underlying configuration is different, so also review the new options in the generated file to see if you need to adjust the rest of your tsconfig.json file.
+• For TypeScript projects: @quasar/app-webpack/tsconfig-preset has been dropped, so update your /tsconfig.json file to extend the new auto-generated .quasar/tsconfig.json file.
+Unless you really know what you are doing, drop any other configuration and just keep extends as the only option in the file.

 /tsconfig.json